pulumi/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/api-gateway.md

 ways of programming an API Gateway.
 This includes using infrastructure as code techniques for simple, declarative APIs, including easy Lambda integration.

-Full examples can be found in the [Pulumi Registry for the AWS API Gateway component](https://www.pulumi.com/registry/packages/aws-apigateway/).
+Full examples can be found in the [AWS API Gateway component](https://www.pulumi.com/registry/packages/aws-apigateway/) in the Pulumi Registry.

 ## Create and Configure Routes